Search element - Quick search bar

 Breastfed babies are used to controlling how much milk they take at each feed.
 They come off the breast when they’ve had enough.

 However, when babies are fed from a bottle, they have less control.
-It’s easy to overfeed a baby as they will tend to take more milk than they really need at each feed.
+They will tend to take more milk than they really need at each feed.

 Breastfed babies are also used to being able to control the flow of milk as they feed.
-They may find it quite stressful feeding from a teat with a fast flow.
-The baby may look like they are very hungry and gulping the milk down.
-However, they might just be swallowing fast so they don't choke.
+They may find it quite stressful feeding from a bottle teat with a fast flow.
+The baby may look like they are very hungry and gulping the milk fast.
+However, they might just be swallowing to keep up with the flow.

-• Warming up and offering smaller amounts of expressed breastmilk can help to stop wastage.
+• Prepare and offer small amounts of expressed breastmilk to reduce wastage.

 Why give baby control of the pace of feeds?